 Participating in a competition is a fairly simple process.
 First, check the Competition Calendar in The Page to get your instructions (time limitations, themes, etc.).
-Next, do some research on the topic, and outline a few pages of documentation.
+If the competition requires “documentation”, do some research on the topic, and outline a few pages of documentation.
 Complete your project and write up your documentation.
 If you have any questions about the competition, feel free to contact me.
-I’ll either answer your questions, or put you in touch with a mentor to help you prepare.
+I’ll either answer your questions or put you in touch with a mentor to help you prepare.

 A note on Documentation, keep it short, 1-3 pages is usually sufficient and about all the time judges have to read through.
 Don’t put your name on it; you will be assigned an entry number as these are anonymous entries when they are presented to the judges.

 A paragraph on how it was done in period.